n3tl0kr/IBM-QRadar/Adding ePolicy Orchestrator with TLS Syslog.md

-Thank you for pointing that out!
-You’re right—your images are important for visual guidance and clarity.
-Here’s your cleaned-up guide, **including your images and improved formatting** for clarity and ease of use:

----

 ## McAfee ePO and TLS Syslog Integration

 Recent upgrades to the McAfee (Trellix) ePolicy Orchestrator (ePO) system now allow secure, reliable event forwarding to QRadar using TLS-Syslog.
 Follow these steps to configure both QRadar and ePO for this integration.